Katie Bell Snaps Sultry Selfie While Clad In Lace Lingerie

 “Good morning Katie, wishing you a day full of joy and blessings.
 I love you so much,” one follower commented with a few heart and sun emoji.

-“Katie you are such a wonderful women of beauty and brains you are the light that shines in the darkness!! you stand out in the crowd from your bubbly amazing personality from your sexy Jessica rabbit looks!!!” a second added.
-“You are the most amazing women inside and out.”
+“Katie you are such a wonderful women [sic] of beauty and brains you are the light that shines in the darkness!! you stand out in the crowd from your bubbly amazing personality from your sexy Jessica rabbit looks!!!” a second added.
+“You are the most amazing women [sic] inside and out.”